emn178/jscrypto/packages/classic/README.md

 Classic cipher, mode, padding, KDF, and format components for `@jscrypto`.

-This package is the first compatibility preset for online-tools.
-Classic cipher/mode/padding/KDF/format behavior remains CryptoJS-compatible where that compatibility is intentional. `@jscrypto/classic` does not depend on CryptoJS.
+This package provides classic cipher, mode, padding, KDF, and format components.
+Behavior remains CryptoJS-compatible where that compatibility is intentional. `@jscrypto/classic` does not depend on CryptoJS.

 ## Install